-Prescription Action Action Date & Estimated Cost Performance Measure Responsibility for Action Meetings held and notes distributed On-going BPME/CDGM Promote and support the other agencies involved in managing and maintaining the park Flyers and posters displayed On-going Attendees at meetings, range of topics discussed, actions achieved BPME/CGDM Progress: Regular meetings with NWT and PCV , Continue to support and promote Hemlock Happening Annual event in June Attendee numbers Hold 2 Fun Fairs per year April and August Attendee numbers Implement further varied events and activities Continue with major sporting events on the site e.g. triathlon, 5k At various time in the year.
-Costs contained in revenue budget Attendee numbers BPME/LL/NW/ GCF/PCV/NWT Further community participation activities per annum organised by NWT, GCF,LL Costs contained in revenue budget Attendee numbers and activity interest feedback
+Prescription Action Action Date & Estimated Cost Performance Measure Responsibility for Action Promote and support the Meetings held and notes distributed On-going BPME/CDGM other agencies involved in managing and maintaining the park Flyers and posters displayed On-going Attendees at meetings, range of topics discussed, actions achieved BPME/CGDM Progress: Regular meetings s with NWT and other relevant of organisations.
+Continue to support and promote Hemlock Happening Annual event in June Attendee numbers Hold 2 Fun Fairs per year April and August Attendee numbers Implement further varied events and activities Continue with major sporting events on the site e.g. triathlon, 5k At various time in the year.
+Costs contained in revenue budget Attendee numbers PGSM/LL/NW/ GCF/NWT and it is hoped to plan for a full range of events in 2022.